-But in selecting mathematics courses please remember that most computer science honours degrees require you to take at least 30 credits that are not COSC and not MATH.
+But in selecting mathematics courses please remember that most computer science honours degrees require you to take at least 30 credits that are neither COSC nor MATH.
 The breadth of education implied by such a requirement is important for a computer science professional.